tiberiuichim/presentations/volto-pluggables/slides.md

 code: RedTurtles, CodeSyntax, Rohberg and of course KitConcept.
 See the Volto readme page for this.

-One of our first concerns was: how do we scale Volto?
-We knew our work
-landscape: multiple websites, small teams, so the "addons story" was one of the big first contributions that we made to the Volto project.
 -->

 ## Addon to an addon

-- how do you express an "add-on to an add-on"?
+- how do you express that as a pattern?
 - we need Volto's equivalent of ZCA

 <!--
+- we've scaled Volto with addons
+- some addons already have 3-4 addons
+- we need deeply integrated extensibility
+- volto is dev friendly, so avoid complexity

 So far we've scaled Volto with addons.
-But we're already starting to see that some addons need to provide extension mechanisms. volto-slate has 3 or 4 addons to the addon.
-We're always finding new ways to abuse UX with the columns block or tabs block, etc.
+But we're already starting to see that some addons need to provide extension mechanisms. volto-slate has 3 or 4 addons that extend it.
+We're always finding new ways to "abuse" the columns block or tabs block, etc.

 So we need a deeply integrated extensibility, just like Plone has with ZCA.